duelj/design-manual/ui-toolkit/landing-page.md

 <div class="content-67 content-first">

 #### When to use
-* The landing page template should only be used for the top- level page under each main navigation section on the site to help users navigate to the various sub-sections within the navigation vertical. *Examples:* [Data & research overview](), [Policy & compliance overview]().
+* The landing page template should only be used for the top-level page under each main navigation section on the site to help users navigate to the various sub-sections within the navigation vertical. *Examples:* [Data & research overview](), [Policy & compliance overview]().
 * This template may also be used for campaign pages.

 #### When other options are better